Marianne Norton

 Minimum service to submit a request: employees must have at least 26 weeks continuous service with their employer in order to submit a remote working request.

-Limitation on timeframe to submit another request: an employee shall not be entitled to submit another request until after 12 months continuous service following the employer’s final decision to the employee and the date of the final decision in any appeal process.
+Limitation on time frame to submit another request: an employee shall not be entitled to submit another request until after 12 months continuous service following the employer’s final decision to the employee and the date of the final decision in any appeal process.

-Protection of employees: Employees should not be penalised for proposing to exercise or having exercised their right to request remote working.
+Protection of employees: employees should not be penalised for proposing to exercise or having exercised their right to request remote working.

 For the purposes of the Bill, penalisation includes, but is not limited to:

-• suspension, lay-off, dismissal, or the threat of suspension, lay-off or dismissal;
+suspension, lay-off, dismissal, or the threat of suspension, lay-off or dismissal

-• demotion or loss of opportunity for promotion;
+demotion or loss of opportunity for promotion

-• an unfavorable change in conditions of employment (e.g. reduction in wages or the transfer of duties;
+an unfavorable change in conditions of employment (e.g. reduction in wages or the transfer of duties

-• coercion or intimidation.
+coercion or intimidation

 Given the benefits identified as a result of remote working since the beginning of the COVID-19 pandemic, employers should prepare for an influx of remote working requests and familiarise themselves with the obligations placed on them under the Bill.
-Since the Bill is only at an early stage, it is likely that there will be some further changes to the Bill before it is finalized and agreed.
+Since the Bill is only at an early stage, it is likely that there will be some further changes to the Bill before it is finalised and agreed.

-A remote working policy should be put in place as soon as possible, or, reviewed and updated where one already exists.
+A remote working policy should be put in place as soon as possible or reviewed and updated where one already exists.
 Employers should assess the business needs of their organisation and clearly identify if it has grounds for refusing these types of requests.

 Ogier is a professional services firm with the knowledge and expertise to handle the most demanding and complex transactions and provide expert, efficient and cost-effective services to all our clients.
 We regularly win awards for the quality of our client service, our work and our people.